 At JPSA sporting events, employees volunteer (operating reception, setting up facilities, etc.) in addition to watching and cheering the matches.
-We also hold internal Boccia competitions, actively promoting understanding of parasports among employees.
-By helping to further spread and develop such sports, MCC seeks to contribute to the realization of an inclusive society that is healthy, both physically and mentally, and where each individual's individuality is respected.
+In January 2019, we invited Hidefumi Takahashi, an executive director of JPSA, to present an internal lecture.
+We also hold internal Boccia competitions.
+Through such efforts, we actively promote understanding of parasports among employees.
+By helping to further spread and develop such sports, MCC seeks to contribute to the realization of an inclusive society that is healthy, both physically and mentally, and where each person's individuality is respected.